-RG~46.79 - If any of the Fund's borrowings or credit facilities are to mature within the next 12 months, the RE should make appropriate disclosure about the prospects of refinancing; or possible alternative actions (e.g. sales of assets or further fund raising).
+RG 46.79 - If any of the Fund's borrowings or credit facilities are to mature within the next 12 months, the RE should make appropriate disclosure about the prospects of refinancing; or possible alternative actions (e.g. sales of assets or further fund raising).

-RG~46.80 - The RE should explain any risks associated with the Fund's borrowing maturity profile, including whether borrowings have been hedged and, if so, to what extent.
+RG 46.80 - The RE should explain any risks associated with the Fund's borrowing maturity profile, including whether borrowings have been hedged and, if so, to what extent.

-RG~46.81 - The RE should disclose any information about Fund borrowing and breaches of loan covenants that is reasonably required by investors
+RG 46.81 - The RE should disclose any information about Fund borrowing and breaches of loan covenants that is reasonably required by investors

-As at date of this PDS, the Fund has no borrowings, but the underlying SPVs have borrowings.
-However, as detailed in section 2.5 the Fund will borrow up to 65% of the Gross Realisable value of each property development to be acquired in order to fund any purchase.
+As at the date of this disclosure, the Fund has no borrowings.

+However, as detailed in section 2.5 of the PDS, the Special Purpose Vehicles (SPVs) in which the Fund invests has the ability to borrow up to 70% of the TDC (total development cost) value of each property development to be acquired in order to fund any purchase.